Tour Du Mont Blanc Guided Trail

 Simon has lived in the French Alps for over 15 years, spending most of that time exploring, walking, climbing and guiding.
 He works all year round guiding treks and snow-shoeing.
 Simon is an accredited guide for the Reserves and Espaces Naturelles of the Mont Blanc region.
 During winter he is an Avalanche Safety instructor for the French avalanche research association and during his spare time a trainer for the local ski race club.

-Simon is leading our 8 August and 29 August departures.
+Tour du Mont Blanc - Simon is leading our 7th August and 28th August departures in 2019

 Read more reviews from feefo